0xck/otus-db/9/README.md

 deploy_image.sh -R -d "-h my-container"
 ```

 > Note.
-Some options are already in use: `-d -p $port:5432 --name $tag $tag` they can not be changed.
+Some options are already in use: `-d -p $port:5432 --name $name $tag` they can not be changed.

 ### Connection to DB
 #### Network settings